 Other resources may also be useful during your pregnancy (we are not responsible for the content of external websites).

-- The Healthy Pregnancy Guide.
-This Health Canada guide offers advice on several topics, including prenatal nutrition, folic acid, physical activity, smoking and alcohol.
+Offered by Health Canada, this guide includes advice on a number of topics, including prenatal nutrition, folic acid, physical activity, smoking, and alcohol, among others.

-- Prenatal classes – Québec residents.
-If you are a resident of Québec, prenatal classes are offered by the CLSC.
-Contact your CLSC for more information.
+If you are a resident of Québec, prenatal classes are offered by the CISSS.
+Contact your CISSS for more information.